 I’ve been on a bit of a sweetie / candy / snack / nibbles craze the last few weeks so you’ll just have to bear with me while I get it out of my system.
-Today I am going to share something that is native to where I live, Scotland but I’m sure most countries have their own version.
+Today I am going to share something that is native to where I live, Scotland.
+Scottish Tablet is a favourite here, although I’m sure most countries have their own version.

 Scottish tablet, is, well its difficult to describe.
 Its not fudge and its certainly not toffee.
 It’s a medium hard melt in the mouth confection and is often seen for sale in church fates and market stalls.
 Most Scottish families seem to have their own family recipe.

 I believe originally it was made with sugar and cream but as cream tends to burn when boiled over the year’s sweetened condensed milk was used as a cheaper and safer alternative.

 This is a simple recipe only requiring 4 different ingredients, butter, milk, condensed milk and sugar, lots and lots and lots of sugar.
 I should warn you this is one for those of you out there with a really, really sweet tooth!

 And all you need to make this is a large saucepan, a wooden spoon, a 10 x 8 inch lined tin and a little bit of time.

 This confection has such a sweet almost toffee flavour and a small amount goes a long way, traditionally its served after dinner and trust me it goes wonderfully with a lovely cup of coffee.
 And it would be a lovely unusual treat to serve your guests after a dinner party after all after dinner mints are so last week!!!

 And bagged up in little cellophane bags and tied with a pretty ribbon bow this would make a lovely hostess gift or a gift for your teacher, neighbour or a nice homemade birthday present.

 - 900 grams sugar, (4 and ½ cups)

 - 240 millilitres milk, (1 cup)